 Local admission restrictions with a selection procedure (ONC) apply.
 If the number of applicants exceeds the number of available study places, a selection is made on the basis of the final grade of the first study programme.
 If grades are the same, places on the ranking list are decided by lot.
-According to the "Rules for Allocation of Study Places of North Rhine-Westphalia" (Vergabeverordnung NRW) some study places are reserved to suitable applicants from non-EU/EEA states (European Union, Liechtenstein, Iceland, Norway).
+According to the "Rules for Allocation of Study Places of North Rhine-Westphalia" (Vergabeverordnung NRW) some study places are reserved for suitable applicants from non-EU/EEA states (i.e. outside of European Union, Liechtenstein, Iceland, Norway).

 For more details (regulation of entry and admission, curriculum) please read here.

-In brief, you need a Bachelor's degree in either Mathematics, Computer Science, Physics, Electrical Engineering or a related area, whose curricula include the modules Analysis I + II, Linear Algebra I, and Stochastics I that together comprise 30 ECTS and were taught at a level that corresponds to the level for computer scientists at HHU (see the FAQ for details).
+In brief, you need a Bachelor's degree in either Mathematics, Computer Science, Natural Sciences (e.g. Physics, Chemistry, Biology, Psychology), Engineering (e.g. Electric, Mechanical, Computer Engineering...), Economy, or a related area.
+The curriculum include modules on one and higherdimensional Calculus, Linear Algebra, and Stochastics I that together comprise the equivalent of 30 ECTS and were taught at a level that corresponds to the level for computer scientists at HHU (see the FAQ for details).
 The examination board determines whether you fulfil the entrance requirements.

 For a degree course that is mainly in English, student applicants who have not obtained their academic qualification at an 'English-language institution', or not hold a Bachelor Degree/Masters Degree that was completely taught in English, or who are not English native speakers must prove sufficient fluency in English.
 The following language certificates are accepted: